dkr88/CemuGLCacheBackup/README.md

 5. Launch CEMU normally (without this script) and run any game.
 Let the game start, then check the folder again and you should now see a `.bin` and a `.toc` file.
 Copy the file name from the `.bin` file (without the extension) and paste it in the `<glCacheCemuId>` element in the XML file.

-The XML file should look something like this:
+The configured XML file should look something like this:
 ```
 <?xml version="1.0" encoding="UTF-8" ?>
 <config>